Co-brander is an organization or corporation who has business contractual relationship with UniCard, which allows them to run a prepaid card program.

 Our co-branders are allowed to put their brand names on the card, which allows them to enhance brand awareness, cultivate customer loyalty, attract potential customers and conduct marketing strategies.

 UniCard is a payment solution company registered in Hong Kong, we are a Stored Value Facility Licensee (License number: SVF0009) authorized by Hong Kong Monetary Authority.
-We provide Mastercard prepaid card solution and co-branding program.
+We provide Mastercard and UnionPay prepaid card solution and co-branding program.

 |Credit Card||Debit Card||Prepaid Card|